-When this light is on, the gear shift lever will let you shift from FIRST (1) to FOURTH (4) gears only.
-Once you are in FOURTH (4) gear, you can press the clutch again and shift into another gear.
+When this light is on, the gear shift lever will let you shift from FIRST (1) gear to FOURTH (4) gears only.

+Once you are in FOURTH (4), you can press the clutch again and shift into another gear.

-Follow the shift speeds in this chart when the SKIP SHIFT light is on.
+Follow the shift speeds on this chart when the "SKIP SHIFT" light is on.